hstreamdb/docs/docs/en/deployment/deploy-terraform.md

 This document describes how to deploy HStream with Terraform on a cloud platform that supports [Terraform provider](https://www.terraform.io/language/providers).
-This process is based on the method provided in [Manual Deployment with Docker](./deploy-docker.md).
+This process is based on the method provided in [Quick Deployment with Docker and SSH](./quick-deploy-ssh.md).

 ## Find The Provider